Single-shot measurement of photonic topological invariant: Results and Discussion

 To understand the origin of this uncertainty, we must consider the labelling of unit cells in the weighted intensity difference calculation.
-As shown in SI, the system's winding number is equal to twice the observed weighted intensity difference when the injection unit cell, $m^{\star}$, is labelled $m^{\star}=0$.
-This is a direct consequence of the more general equation: $\nu = 2 I_{d}- 2 m^{\star}\sum_{m} (I_{Am} - I_{Bm})$.
+As shown in SI, the system's winding number is equal to twice the observed weighted intensity difference when the injection unit cell, $m^{\star}$, is labelled by $m^{\star}=0$.
+This is a direct consequence of the more general relation: $\nu = 2 I_{d}- 2 m^{\star}\sum_{m} (I_{Am} - I_{Bm})$.
 This relation states that the measured value of the weighted intensity difference ($I_d$) is shifted by $2m^{\star}$ times the unweighted intensity difference, which is defined as the difference in intensity between A and B cores, summed over all unit cells.
-In the case of a perfect fibre and flat spectrum, the unweighted intensity difference should be zero, as there would be no preference for light to be in either the A or B sites.
-However, in the experiment, the unweighted intensity difference can be non-zero due to imperfections in the fibre structure.
-While the choice $m^{\star} = 0$ is sufficient for the measurement to result in $\nu = 1$ across all our input spectra, we want to observe the same winding number regardless of unit cell label.
-We consider labelling the unit cell with an alternative convention: labelling the unit cell at the inner edge to be $m = 1$ and counting outwards so that $m^{\star} = 3$~\cite{Roberts2022,Wang2019}.
-We use the difference between the two labelling conventions $m^{\star} = 3$ and $m^{\star} = 0$ as an uncertainty range for each measurement.
-We linearly fit the range of uncertainties to estimate the overall uncertainty as the purple shaded region.
-Even accounting for the introduction of this uncertainty, our measurement returns a non-zero winding number for spectral widths above \SI{24}{nm}.
-To understand why this method, which is initially derived considering a perfectly flat spectrum, can still measure the invariant in the presence of imperfect and narrow spectra, we turn to the analytic theory underpinning this technique.
+In the case of a perfect fiber and flat spectrum, the unweighted intensity difference should be zero, as there would be no preference for light to be in either the A or B sites.
+However, in the experiment, the unweighted intensity difference can be non-zero due to imperfections in the fiber structure.